Cesare Terranova: Antimafia Commission

-However, the reports and the documentation of the Antimafia Commission were essentially disregarded.
-Terranova would talk of “thirteen wasted years” of the Antimafia Commission, and did not seek re-election again.
+The reports and the documentation of the Antimafia Commission were essentially disregarded.
+Terranova talked of “thirteen wasted years” of the Antimafia Commission, and did not seek re-election again.

 Death

-After seven years in Rome, at the end of the legislature in June 1979, Cesare Terranova asked to be re-instated in the judiciary and was appointed as the chief examining magistrate at the Court in Palermo to take the fight against the Mafia to the courts again.
+After seven years in Rome, at the end of the legislature in June 1979, Cesare Terranova asked to be re-instated in the judiciary.
+He was again appointed as the chief examining magistrate at the Court in Palermo to take the fight against the Mafia in the courts.
 "Don't worry," he told his wife, "they don't dare touch judges, they won't touch me."

-However, on 25 September 1979, then aged fifty-eight, Terranova was shot to death in his car along with his driver, policeman Lenin Mancuso, who acted as his bodyguard.
-The combination of his investigative skills and his recent political connections in Rome would have made Terranova an even more formidable Mafia opponent than before.
+However, on 25 September 1979, then aged fifty-eight, Terranova was shot to death in his car, along with his driver, policeman Lenin Mancuso, who acted as his bodyguard.
+Terranova’s blend of investigative expertise and newly established political ties in Rome would have made him an even more formidable adversary to the Mafia than he had been previously.
 Taking Terranova’s place was Rocco Chinnici, who was murdered by the Mafia in 1983.

-While in prison Luciano Leggio had ordered the killing of Terranova as a revenge for the insult at the interrogation in the 1960s.
-The murder was approved by the Commission.
+While in prison, Luciano Leggio had ordered the killing of Terranova as a revenge for the insult at the interrogation in the 1960s.
+The murder was approved by the Mafia Commission.
 Terranova had become the worst enemy of Leggio and the Corleonesi.
 He had a photograph of Leggio in his office that his colleagues had given him as a joke.
-Leggio was charged with ordering Terranova's murder, but was acquitted for lack of evidence, both in the first trial, which was held in Reggio Calabria in 1983, and three years later, in 1986, in the appeal process.
+Leggio was charged with ordering Terranova's murder, but was acquitted for lack of evidence, both in the first trial, which was held in Reggio Calabria in 1983, and in 1986, in the appeal process.

-New Trial
+New trial

 In 1997, the prosecution office in Reggio Calabria re-opened the murder investigation after the pentiti Francesco Di Carlo and Gaspare Mutolo named the mafiosi Giuseppe Giacomo Gambino, Vincenzo Puccio, Giuseppe Madonia and Leoluca Bagarella as the material killers.
 Di Carlo confirmed that Leggio had ordered the killing of Terranova.

-In 1974, when the Sicilian Mafia Commission was reorganized, Leggio through Totò Riina (Leggio was in jail) asked the Commission gathered at Michele Greco’s estate Favarella for permission.
+In 1974, when the Sicilian Mafia Commission was reorganized, Leggio through Totò Riina (Leggio was in jail) asked the Commission gathered at Michele Greco's estate Favarella for permission.
 The Commission decided, on instigation of Gaetano Badalamenti, that Terranova should be killed outside Sicily, in Rome.
 The killing was stalled because of plans to liberate Leggio.
-When that failed Terranova’s murder was on the agenda again and was confirmed in June 1979 during a Commission meeting at the Favarella estate.
+When that failed, Terranova's murder was on the agenda again and was confirmed in June 1979 during a Commission meeting at the Favarella estate.

-On 15 January 2000, Salvatore Riina, Bernardo Brusca, Bernardo Provenzano, Francesco Madonia, Pippo Calò, Nenè Geraci and Michele Greco (all members of the Sicilian Mafia Commission at the time of the murder) were convicted to life sentences for ordering the murder of Terranova and Mancuso (Leggio had died).
-However, Leoluca Bagarella, Giuseppe Madonia and Giuseppe Farinella were acquitted as the material killers.
+On 15 January 2000, Salvatore Riina, Bernardo Brusca, Bernardo Provenzano, Francesco Madonia, Pippo Calò, Nenè Geraci and Michele Greco, all members of the Sicilian Mafia Commission at the time of the murder, were convicted to life sentences for ordering the murder of Terranova and Mancuso.
+Leggio had died.
+Leoluca Bagarella, Giuseppe Madonia and Giuseppe Farinella were acquitted as the material killers.
 After 25 years, in October 2004, the Supreme Court confirmed the life sentences for Totò Riina, Michele Greco, Nenè Geraci and Francesco Madonia.